 Learn about Rosler’s DA capabilities in our Linear, Continuous Feed Systems Guidebook (PDF).

-Similar to linear, continuous flow rotary vibrators, tub vibrators feature rectangular processing bowls with a powerful vibratory drive system mounted underneath.
+Similar to linear, continuous flow vibrators, tub vibrators feature rectangular processing bowls with a powerful vibratory drive system mounted underneath.
 Tub vibrators are available in a wide range of sizes from very small to extra large, allowing the processing of a wide work piece spectrum, from small to very large, up to 10 ft (3 m) long and 5 ft (1.5 m) wide.

 Rosler offers several tub vibrator models including the TE, Compact TE, TSD, TU, TUD, TUM, and RMO, all of which feature batch processing.